Afghan court jails 20 men in landmark bank fraud case

-KABUL An Afghan court gave jail terms on Tuesday to 20 of 22 men convicted in a multi-million dollar bank fraud case seen as a test of Afghanistan's commitment to fighting corruption.
+KABUL An Afghan court gave jail terms on Tuesday to 20 of 22 men accused of involvement in a multi-million dollar bank fraud in a trial seen as a test of Afghanistan's commitment to fighting corruption.

 The collapse of Kabulbank in 2010 triggered a financial crisis, civil disorder and a run on deposits, worrying foreign donors and embarrassing the U.S. and Afghan governments, which had touted its credentials as a modern lender integral to developing a tiny economy crippled by war and mismanagement.

-The two former heads of the bank, founder Sher Khan Fernod and former Chief Executive Haji Khalil Ferozi, convicted of taking $810 million of the $935 million stolen, were both sent to jail for five years.
+The two former heads of the bank, founder Sher Khan Fernod and former Chief Executive Haji Khalil Ferozi, accused of taking $810 million of the $935 million stolen, were both given five-year sentences.

 The case was viewed as a crucial barometer of Afghanistan's commitment to stabilising the economy, less than two years before the withdrawal of most foreign troops and a winding down of billions of dollars in foreign aid.
 It appears to be the first major bank fraud trial in Afghan history.